mwvgroup/pwv_kpno/rst_source/accessing_data.rst

 In order to model the PWV absorption for a given date and time, SuomiNet data for that date must be available on your local machine.
 By default, each release of **pwv_kpno** contains all necessary SuomiNet data from 2010 through the end of the previous year.
-For convenience, functions are provided to check what data is available on the local machine, and to download any newly published data.
-Users can also access the local data as an ``astropy`` table.

-Access to PWV data is available as part of the ``pwv_kpno.pwv_atm`` module.
+Access to PWV data is available as part of the ``pwv_atm`` module.

 Checking For Available Data
 ===========================